Camellia japonica is the

 The Camellia japonica, or Japanese camellia, is one of the loveliest shrubs in the winter-to-spring garden in the milder areas of the country.
 Blooms of white, blush pink, deep pink, red and variegated cultivars--even a few yellows--in forms that resemble roses or peonies, have gardeners wanting "just one more" to add to their collections.
-Picking up where Camellia sasanqua leaves off, and depending on choice of cultivar, you can have blooms from late fall to mid-spring.
+Picking up where Camellia sasanqua leaves off, and depending on choice of cultivar, you can feature the "rose of winter" in your garden from late fall to mid-spring.

 Though hardy in Zones 7-9, cold winter winds and freezing temperatures, even in the Atlanta area, for instance, can freeze buds and turn flowers brown.
 If you want to give one a try north of Zone 7, pick a late blooming variety, plant it in a sheltered location and mulch well.
 Many Northern gardeners, avid to grow camellias, depend on greenhouses to nurture these plants.